-Effects of prenatal stress passed across generations in miceAugust 17th, 2011 in Neuroscience /
+Effects of prenatal stress passed across generations in miceAugust 17, 2011 in Medicine & Health / Neuroscience

 Sons of male mice exposed to prenatal stress are more sensitive to stress as adults, according to a study in the August 17 issue of The Journal of Neuroscience.
 These findings suggest experiences in the womb can lead to individual differences in stress response that may be passed across generations.